thindil/nimalyzer/doc/available_rules.rst

 * Do the object's type's declaration contains public fields.
 * Do the object's type's declaration contains fields with type of int or string.
+* Do the object's type has declared a constructor.

 The syntax in a configuration file is::